matteo-ferraro/matteo-ferraro.github.io/cv.md

 📚 Workshops and Summer Schools
 ---------
+2024
+: Manage Successful Field Research course at World Bank

 2023
 :   Geospatial Tools for Development summer school at Barcelona School of Economics :   Causal Inference workshop on Diff-in-Diffs and RDDs by Prof. Scott Cunningham

+2021
+: International summer school of Project Management at CoHEAR, University of Catania

 👨🏻‍💻 Professional experience
 ----------